Zuzanna Ginczanka: Arrest

-Notes from the prison cell
+Notes from prison

-Izolda Kiec (b.
-1965), the author of the 1994 book on Ginczanka, was able to track down a person who was in direct contact with Ginczanka after her last arrest in autumn 1944: Krystyna Garlicka, the sister of the Polish writer Tadeusz Breza (1905–1970), who lived in 1992 in Paris.
-Krystyna Garlicka was incarcerated at one point together with Ginczanka, in the same cell, and as a fellow-prisoner developed a rapport with her which made her privy to Ginczanka's confessions and much of her ultimate fate unknown to outsiders.
-According to Garlicka's report given to Kiec in 1992, 47 years after the fact, Ginczanka accepted her in prison because she was acquainted with her brother, Tadeusz Breza.
-They slept together on a single straw mattress that was spread out on the floor for the night, a time when Garlicka would listen to Ginczanka's confessions.
-According to Garlicka, Ginczanka told her that her final arrest was due to a betrayal by her Kraków hostess, Elżbieta Mucharska, as she never left the house and "no one had any knowledge of her whereabouts".
-Ginczanka, who was at first detained in the notorious facility in the ulica Montelupich, was very afraid of torture (for which that prison was infamous), and to stave off attacks on her body she affected a particular concern for her hair, which she would repeatedly touch during interrogations to make small corrections to her locks, etc. This was noticed by the Gestapo interrogators, and when they came to torment her it was her hair that was selected for special treatment: she was dragged across the floor by the hair.
-Although she screamed in pain, she was never broken and never admitted to being Jewish.
-However, this was not the case with her friend (Blumka Fradis), who broke down: "perhaps she lacked the courage and the willpower of Ginczanka", Garlicka comments.
-Blumka Fradis made a confession which spelt the end of the investigations and "sealed the fate for both of them".
-Ginczanka was hoping to be deported in the aftermath to the Kraków-Płaszów concentration camp in the first instance, and thence to Auschwitz, resolved to overcome everything and survive.
-This however did not happen, as she was transferred to another prison in Kraków.
+Kiec, the author of the 1994 book on Ginczanka, was able to track down a person who was in direct contact with her after her final arrest in autumn of 1944: Krystyna Garlicka, sister of the Polish writer Tadeusz Breza (1905–1970), who lived in Paris in 1992.
+Garlicka had been incarcerated with Ginczanka in the same cell at one point, and developed a rapport with her that made her privy to her confessions and much of her ultimate fate unknown to outsiders.
+According to Garlicka's report given to Kiec in 1992 (47 years after the event), Ginczanka accepted her because she was acquainted with her brother, Tadeusz Breza.
+They slept together on a single straw mattress spread out on the floor for the night.
+According to Garlicka, Ginczanka told her that her final arrest was due to betrayal by her Kraków hostess Elżbieta Mucharska, as she never left the house and "no one had any knowledge of her whereabouts".

+Detained at first in Montelupich Prison, Ginczanka was very afraid of torture, for which that prison was infamous; and to stave off attacks on her body, she affected particular concern for her hair, repeatedly touching it during interrogations to make small styling corrections.
+This was noticed by the Gestapo interrogators, and when they came to torment her it was her hair they selected for special treatment, dragging her across the floor by the hair.
+Although she screamed in pain, she was never broken or nor ever admitted to being Jewish.

+This, however, was not the case with her friend Fradis, who broke down, as Garlicka commented, because "perhaps she lacked the courage and the willpower of Ginczanka".
+Fradis made a confession that spelt the end of the investigations and "sealed the fate for both of them".
+Ginczanka, resolving to overcome everything and survive, was hoping to be deported in the aftermath to the Kraków-Płaszów concentration camp and thence to Auschwitz.
+This, however, did not happen, as she was transferred to another prison in Kraków.